NicodemusGurion/nicodemusgurion.github.io/_posts/The First and the Last in Islam.md

 ---
 title: Who is the first and the last?
-tags: [Islam, Apologetics, Jesus, Deity if Christ]
+tags: [Islam, Apologetics, Jesus, Deity of Christ]
 ---

 In the Quran, chapter 57 verse 3 it says about Allah: